 For insomnia that is related to sleep apnea, we can design a sleep guard (otherwise known as a snore guard, mouth guard, or custom-fit oral appliance).
 A sleep guard stretches out your soft tissue to stop snoring and other sleep apnea events.

 As a result, you may have less night awakenings and get better sleep.

 One study in the American Journal or Respiratory and Critical Medicine found that 81% of participants with sleep apnea wearing an oral device had a refreshing sleep.
 Conversely, only 37% of patients who did not have an oral appliance had a refreshing sleep.

 Considering these numbers, it’s no surprise 99% of participants wearing the oral appliance wished to continue their treatment!

 Further, the American Academy of Otolaryngology recognizes many other benefits to oral appliance therapy, such as:

 - Non-invasive treatment

 With these benefits in mind, it’s no wonder the American Academy of Otolaryngology notes that oral appliance therapy can be a “life-changing treatment.”

-If you have questions about insomnia, sleep apnea, and sleep guards, book a free consultation by calling us at: (780) 425-1646.
+If you have questions about insomnia, sleep apnea, and sleep guards, book a free consultation with us.